xasyhack/xasyhack.github.io/README.md

 **SSRF types**
 - Basic SSRF
   `GET /fetch?url=http://internal-service.local/admin`
+- Blind SSRF
-- Blind SSRF (cannot see the response but can infer based on response times or logs) `GET /fetch?url=http://internal-service.local/admin/slow-endpoint`
+  - cannot see the response but can infer based on response times or logs
+  - trigger an HTTP request to an external system that you control, and monitoring for network interactions
+  - using out-of-band (OAST) technique **(Burp Collaborator)** `GET /fetch?url=http://internal-service.local/admin/slow-endpoint`

 - SSRF to Access Internal Services
   `GET /fetch?url=http://localhost:8080/admin`
 - SSRF to Access Cloud Metadata Services